 Fall Semester is the normal time of entry into our graduate programs.
 The curriculum is designed with Fall Semester entry as the norm.
 Furthermore, no assistantships are currently available for Spring Semester applicants.

 The application deadline for Fall admission is January 15.
 We are not able to review incomplete applications.

 The Department of Religion has a limited number of funded Master's and Doctoral Graduate Teaching Assistantships.
 The Graduate School also has a few funding opportunities for outstanding students, which may have earlier deadlines.
 All such funding opportunities, however, are highly competitive.

 All departmental decisions regarding acceptance into the program, and funding (if applicable), are based on a holistic evaluation of the pool of applicants.
-Considerations that may be drawn upon in making an overall evaluation of applicants include: undergraduate education, including major(s) and GPA; graduate education (if applicable), including area of research and GPA; GRE scores; TOEFL/iELTS/DuoLingo scores (if applicable); purpose statement; writing sample; letters of recommendation; fit with departmental areas and goals and fit with potential supervisors; research languages and other relevant skills related to proposed area of research; paper presentations and publications; other awards for academic achievements.
+Considerations that may be drawn upon in making an overall evaluation of applicants include: undergraduate education, including major(s) and GPA; graduate education (if applicable), including area of research and GPA; GRE scores; TOEFL/iELTS/DuoLingo scores (if applicable: to determine if this is applicable to you, see here); purpose statement; writing sample; letters of recommendation; fit with departmental areas and goals and fit with potential supervisors; research languages and other relevant skills related to proposed area of research; paper presentations and publications; other awards for academic achievements.

 All applicants are required to submit a GRE score.
 This requirement also applies to the current application cycle, i.e., it has not been waived.

 International graduate applicants must have the following test scores to be considered for funding as a Teaching Assistant in the Department of Religion: TOEFL speaking: 26 or higher / iELTS: 8.0 or higher / DuoLingo: 135 or higher.
 For further details and information on TA Policy, see https://ctl.uga.edu/grad-student/ta-policy.